driessenslucas/MLOps-Mushrooms-pipeline/readme_legacy.md

 ### 5.6 Gradio

-I also used Gradio to build a simpler gui, since the webapp was made more for fun and as a potential software integration.

-This was inplemented in the fastapi app (which wasn't easy to do....
-Once the api starts, there will be an endpoint at /gradio, which will then show the gradio interface.)
+I also used Gradio to build a simpler gui, since the webapp was more for fun and as a potential software integration. this was inplemented in the fastapi app (which wasn't easy to do, once the api starts, there will be an endpoint at /gradio, which will show the gradio interface.)

 ```python
 async def gradio():